citycoins/governance/ccips/ccip-008/ccip-008-citycoins-sip-010-token-v2.md

 CityCoins are fungible tokens on the Stacks blockchain that adhere to the SIP-010 fungible token standard[^2].
 This includes specific functions defined in the SIP for transfer, name, symbol, decimals, balances, total supply, and token URI.

-CityCoins have 6 decimal places, where one million micro-CityCoins (e.g. uMIA) is equal to 1 CityCoin (e.g. MIA).
+CityCoins have six decimal places, where one million micro-CityCoins (e.g. uMIA) is equal to one CityCoin (e.g. MIA).

 The token URI can only be updated from the auth contract.